Hello visitor | Log in

 Research Interests / Job description

-Solanaceae pollen biology, Pollen temperature-stress-responce & thermotolerance as well as Sweetpotato research
+A. Solanaceae pollen biology, Pollen temperature-stress-response & thermotolerance.

 Research interests